 taking the long view

 In Spring 2017 we were delighted to be commissioned to carry out one of eight Charter Art residencies being curated by Common Ground to celebrate the 800th anniversary of the original Forest Charter and the creation of the new Charter for Trees, Woods and People.
-This is a nationwide arts initiative that involves brilliant artists and is full of creativity, participation, conversations and debates, and will provide legacies in many different parts of the country.
+This nationwide arts initiative driven by creativity, participation, conversations and debates, has created legacies across the UK.

-The concept of a treefold continues the process that has been at the heart of The Long View: inviting people to pause with a tree.
-It recognizes and celebrates the value of being with trees, and the place of trees within a biodiverse landscape that is also rich in human cultures of stone wall building, stockmanship and woodland management.
+The concept of a treefold continues the process that has been at the heart of The Long View: inviting people to pause with a tree while celebrating trees, for their own sake, and for what they provide for us and for other elements of an interconnected environment that is also rich in human cultures of stone wall building, stockmanship and woodland management.

 We have been able to make the treefolds a reality only through team work.
-Master stone waller, Andrew Mason, has crafted the treefolds, carver Pip Hall has chiselled the words into stones, and we've been supported by Common Ground, the Forestry Commission, the curatorial team at Grizedale Forest, the National Trust, Friends of the Lake District and the Woodland Trust.
+Master stone waller, Andrew Mason, has crafted the treefolds, carver Pip Hall has chiselled the words into stones, and we've been supported by Common Ground, the Forestry Commission, the curatorial team at Grizedale Forest, the National Trust, the Lake District National Park Authority, Friends of the Lake District and the Woodland Trust.
 For more information on what we've been up to, and the story behind the inspiration for the treefolds, follow this link to The Long View website.

 What is a treefold?